k-LLMs adds consensus and field-level likelihoods to OpenAI-compatible extraction.

 print("Parsed:", response.choices[0].message.parsed) # Event object

-print("Likelihoods:", response.likelihoods) # Confidence scores
+print("Likelihoods:", response.likelihoods) # Schema-shaped confidence scores

 for i in range(1, len(response.choices)):